FraunhoferIOSB/FROST-Server/FEATURES.md

 * The official version does not check whether the server returns numeric observation results as numeric, and string results as strings.
 See https://github.com/opengeospatial/ets-sta10/pull/15
 * The official version only tests String comparisons on Observation results, not numerical comparisons.
 See https://github.com/opengeospatial/ets-sta10/issues/14
 * The official version does not yet test operator precedence.
 See https://github.com/opengeospatial/ets-sta10/pull/17
+* The official version does not yet test any functions.
+* The official version does not yet test time interval and time duration handling.